tekHudson/DruidBarClassic/README.md

 * shift: enables or disables the "shift back to caster using any form" option built-in to druidbar. defaults to enabled.

-* ez: enables or disables shifting from the actionbar. default to enabled.

 * color: Changes the color of the mana bar by rgb vales. works like
 	* /dbar color [r/g/b/a/#(0-1)] [#(0-1)] {#(0-1)}
 	  * this way you can change a specific color at once (like /dbar color r 0.75)